codatio/codat-docs/docs/using-the-api/webhooks/migrating-to-new-event-types.md

 ---
 title: "Migrate to our new event types"
-sidebar_label: "Switch to new event types"
+sidebar_label: "Use new event types"
 description: "Learn how you can migrate your existing webhooks to use our new event types"
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-We have recently released our [new webhook event types](/updates/240929-new-webhook-event-types).
+We have recently released our [new webhook event types](/updates/241004-new-webhook-event-types).
 To ensure a smooth transition to these types, we recommend using an "expand/contract" strategy.
 It allows your system to handle both the old rule types and the new event types during the migration, minimizing potential disruptions.

 :::info In this guide: